-Still, 1 in 3 people with severe depression don’t respond to those doctor-approved treatments.
-In fact, in 75% of cases there’s a relapse.
+Still, 1 in 3 people with severe depression doesn’t respond to those doctor-approved treatments.
+In fact, in 75% of cases, there’s a relapse.
 With this kind of outlook, isn’t it worth looking at other options?

 Depression in the modern world

 Although they like to keep it quiet, even the most famous actors, musicians, and the Silicon Valley elite can’t escape depression.
 Even Andrés Iniesta mentions it in his autobiography, as does Bruce Springsteen.
 Not so long from now depression will be the leading cause of disability.

 The problem is that even today with all these advances, we still don’t have multidisciplinary treatments or interventions that are always effective.
 That’s why we need to spend more time researching and exploring new possibilities.

 In our world today, stress solidifies into sadness, and increasing numbers of people are feeling disconnected from the world.
 However, people have been talking about depression ever since the time of Hippocrates.
 And there have been many interpretations of it throughout the years.

 On top of symptoms like changes in sleep and appetite, apathy, sadness, and irritability, people with severe depression and PTSD often feel out of control and disconnected from reality.

 That leads to desperation.
 It doesn’t matter if there’s something causing it or not; a person’s depression can yank them out of the world.

 Selective serotonin uptake inhibitors (like Prozac) and cognitive-behavioral therapies seem like the best way to get depressed people to a better place.
 The specific part that is best for most people is “behavioral activation.”

 Medication seems to only improve symptoms for very severe, atypical, or vegetative depression.
 Drug treatment by itself doesn’t really show any psychological advantages by in the long term, actually.